straightVibing/Initial-Report/Initial Report.md

     - Draw.io or similar should be fine
     - REMEMBER TO MENTION THAT THE MEMBRANE IS AN OPTIONAL STEP

+The principal components of a Microbial Fuel Cell are an anode and a cathode, @Logan2008.
+These can be arranged in a variety of ways with multiple of either comprising the cell.
+In addition, a membrane can be included to separate anodic and cathodic liquids however these are not preferred as they increase the internal resistance of the cell, reducing electron transfer.

 ## Key Parameters

 TABLE OF PARAMETERS